VampireDukov/cookie-clicker/README.md

 Cookie clicker game

 How to install:
-- only download repos and launch index.html
+- only download file from repo and launch src/index.html

 How to used:

 - click on cookie icon to increase cookies
 - if you have necessary cookies you can buy cookies producers
 - cookies producers will increase cookies per second
+- click on floppy icon to save game

 COOKIES AND DATABASE DOESN'T WORK LOCALLY, it works only in server.
 Checked on Chromium Web Browser and Mozilla Firefox on Fedora Workstation.